 I’m waiting for a few of my loans to mature before I can say more about Crowdestor.
 So far it’s a mix of pluses and minuses.

 The website seems to be a bit unfinished.
 There are missing features like auto-invest and a marketplace for investors that want to get out of their investment before the loan term.

 The projects and returns rate are really great, so despite the look and feel of the platform, it can still be a good option for real estate investment.

-The buyback guaranteed fund, while great, it will only cover 1-2% loan defaults.
+The buyback guaranteed fund, while great, it will only cover only partially any loan defaults.
 None of the platform loans reached maturity yet.
 If they start to default, I don’t know if Crowdestor will be able to cover the investors’ losses.